timkendall/schedules/README.md

 ```
 $ npm install -g gulp
 ```
-* SASS - [SASS](http://sass-lang.com) is a CSS extension language used for styling Octobox frontend.
+* SASS - [SASS](http://sass-lang.com) is a CSS extension language used for styling Schedules frontend.
 You'll need the latest version of the SASS Ruby gem in order to build the stylesheets.

 ```
 $ sudo gem install sass